AdobeDocs/commerce-frontend-core/src/pages/guide/themes/js-bundling.md

 Follow these steps to help you identify which JavaScript files to bundle for your theme:

 1. Create a blank page with the layouts you would like to tune.
-1. Compare the JavaScript files loaded in the pages with the JavaScript files in Magento.
+1. Compare the JavaScript files loaded in the pages with the JavaScript files.
 1. Use the results of that comparison to build your exclude list.

 [production-mode]:https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html#production-mode